vmstio/docs/content/about/defederation.md

 1. "Suspend" (aka Defederate) the `threads.net` domain which would completely block any interaction between `vmst.io` and Threads users.
 2. "Limit" the domain so that Threads posts would not appear in public (Live Feeds > Other Servers) timelines, viewing Threads user profiles in the Web UI would have an additional notice added that the domain is limited, and Threads users would not be able to follow vmstio accounts without user approval.
 3. Take no action against Threads at this time.
 Administrators and moderators continue to evaluate changes to Threads and take action against any individual users as needed.
-We should note that as of the date this survey was posted, we have never had to take moderation actions against any Threads accounts for any reason.

 Users can block the `threads.net` domain on an individual basis without an instance-wide limitation.
 However, if an instance-wide suspension were implemented, individual vmstio users would not be able to federate or interact with Threads users.